All Episodes

 Very interesting.

-It seems like the open-minded and tolerant left.
+It seems like the open-minded and tolerant left, of course they are.

-Chris Bruceard last night on Outside the Lines after uh Collins came out with his revelation.
+Chris Broussard last night on Outside the Lines after Collins came out with his revelation.

-So they did, you know, the Outside the Lines special, and they had Chris Bruceart on.
+So they did, you know, the Outside the Lines special, and they had Chris Broussard on.

 And with the playoffs and everything going on.

-Anyway, so they asked him about uh Collins and uh you know being in the locker room, etc.
+Anyway, so they asked him about Collins and, you know, being in the locker room, et cetera.

-And Bruceard uh talked about how you know there are a lot of religious players, and in the Bible it says homosexuality is a sin, etc.
+And in the Bible, it says homosexuality is a sin, etc.

 And very interesting.

-Uh no, Chris Bruceart has been seen since then.
+No, Chris Broussard has been seen since then.

 Yeah.

-He's been retracting his tweets all day long, and these were apologizing for his mis being and misunderstood.
+He's been retracting his tweets all day long and he's apologizing for his misunderstood.

-I watched Bruce Ard say this, and I said, I look, I really respect him for saying it.
+I watched Broussard say this and I said, look, I really respect him for saying it.

-But does he not know what happened to the 49er player during the Super Bowl?
+Does he not know what happened to the 49ers player during the Super Bowl?

-49er player say the same thing, and the league shut down the Super Bowl until this guy got his mind right, then they put it back.
+49er player says the same thing, and the league shut down the Super Bowl until this guy got his mind right, then they put it back, resumed practice.

 I got to deal with this kid.